(844) 786-8229 info@quotacy.com

 Our goal is to educate and advise on life insurance options, so you can feel confident in making the right choice, whether that’s through Quotacy or somewhere else.
 To ensure we provide accurate and trustworthy information, our writers follow strict editorial standards.

-The world of life insurance has its own dictionary and sifting through the jargon can feel overwhelming.
-That’s why we are here to spell out for you in a way you understand.
-When applying for term life insurance, you’re likely to come across the following terms.
+The world of life insurance can be daunting with its unique terminology.
+That’s why we’re here to break down the jargon and explain it in a way that’s easier to understand.
+When shopping around for life insurance, you’re likely to come across the following terms.

 Term Length